 Many projects also establish Community Engagement Funds, funded by the developer, to fund a wide range of initiatives that benefit the local community.
 In some cases, such funds are a condition of the permit approval, but largely these are voluntary arrangements proposed by the developer.

 The quality of and information provided by wind farm websites vary from project and/or developer.
-In general, there is more work to be done by developers to provide up-to-date websites with clear transparency of information about the developer, the project, how and who to contact at the developer, how to make a complaint and the complaint process along with access to all relevant project documents.
+In general, there is more work to be done by developers to provide up-to-date websites with clear transparency of information about the developer, the project, how and who to contact in the organisation, how to make a complaint and access the complaint process procedure – along with access to all relevant project documents.
+Some project websites are also difficult to find or do not exist.

 Overall, there continues to be a wide range of opportunities for developers to further broaden and improve community engagement with respect to wind energy developments.
 A number of suggestions gained from observations of various practices across the industry are listed below.